 Incredibly Annoying India

 India is marketed as incredible India.
-And it is, but the bureaucracy and attitude here are beyond frustrating at times.
+And it definitely is, but the bureaucracy and attitude here are beyond frustrating at times.
 At airports, for example, there is little signage and staff are very unhelpful.
-The guy on the Air India check in desk today is so surly that I eventually ask him why he does his job if he dislikes it so much.
+The guy on the Air India check in desk is so surly that I eventually ask him why he does his job if he dislikes it so much.
 Though I wait till I've got my boarding pass.
-Then I get sent all the way back to security when I am about to board the plane as my small handbag does not have a stamped baggage tag.
+Then I get sent all the way back to security, when I am about to board the plane, as my small handbag does not have a stamped baggage tag.
 The guy at security doesn't deem it necessary to tell me that this will happen.

-Some of the Moslem men struggle to relate to women, especially European women, I think.
 Some of the representatives sent to meet me are plain officious and offer little information.
 They are only interested in making sure that I sign their job sheets and fill in their feedback forms.
 The latter are usually pressed on me just as I am arriving late at the airport.
 It is every man for himself on the road, in the street and in queues, (well, what queues?)
 I stress that these comments only relate to some of my encounters.
 Other men (and women) have been extremely attentive, exceedingly gentle and kind.
 The staff in my safari hotels could not do enough to help (except for providing heaters).

-Communication is an unintentional parody of Britishness, despite the fact that India has done its best to distance itself from the Raj, by changing place names, for example and tearing down colonial architecture.
-There is paperwork for everything, in triplicate as a minimum.
-I've even had to fill in forms declaring my father's and mother's family surnames.
 Spoken and written English is littered with English idiom and, too often, cliché, amusingly misspelled.
 My favourite so far: 'No Thorough Road'.
 Even Hindi is peppered with English words: ' Garble, garble, male tiger, garble, sighting, garble, garble, alarm calls.....'

-I've got that off my chest.
 Now on to Goa.